gskielian/Getting-Started/Hardware/README.md

 ### Wireless-networking

-If you would like to make a web-based project, then at the moment the best options (IMHO) would be either the Raspberry Pi, the BeagleBone Black, or the UDOO.
+If you would like to make a web-based project, then at the moment the best options (IMHO) would be either the Raspberry Pi or the BeagleBone Black.

 #### Raspberry Pi